nathan-gilbert/raspberrypi-epaper-dashboard/README.md

-# raspberrypi-epaper-dashboard
+# RaspberryPi ePaper Dashboard

-Simple dashboard for Waveshare 2.7" e-Paper Display
+Simple dashboard for a Waveshare 2.7" e-Paper Display for a Raspberry Pi.

 Currently displays the date, a stock I want to track and the Air Quality near my home (via weather.com)